fouadhaydar/e-commerce-web/README.md

 #### Description:
 Using react HTML and CSS, I developed an e-commerce web application.
 As a backend, I used Firestore from Firebase.
 Moreover, I applied the Redux toolkit to manage data more effectively in a global context.
 This method makes it easy to manipulate data coming from the backend.

 Javascript is used to implement all logic.

 In addition, I created a rating system, a favorite feature, and an authentication method based on email and password or Google.
 On a variety of devices, the website is responsive.

+First of all, we will discuss all the files that I created for this project.
+I divided my project into many files called components to make it easier for me to create a high-quality website without too much repeat of code.

+The folder component was the first thing I built, and I put all my components in it.
+I made the navbar component which is a JSX file with all the JSX code and the logic that is needed by the navigation bar.
+In addition, I made the CSS for that component in a separate file.
+After that, I designed the home page component and styled it in its own CSS file.
+I created the footer and I put it in the app component that includes my main components.
+The home component is placed with another component in the page folder.
+In this folder, I placed all the pages of my web app like the products page that contains all the products that come from the backend.
+In addition, it contains the favorite page that shows all the favorite products of the user depending on the data of that user stored in the backend.

+The detail page in the page folder shows all the details of a specific product after the user clicks on the card component.

+The login page handles the login of registered users, and the register component handles the registration of newly registered users.
+Each of these components has its own CSS file.

+The firebase file contains the js file that handles the backend logic.

+The app folder holds all the redux files for global data management.

+The Lottie folder contains a Jason file for a loading animation during data fetching.

 # Getting Started with Create React App